-To coincide with the announcement, Mellah will headline London’s Scala on the 28th October, his biggest show to date.
+Mellah will headline London’s Scala on the 11th February, his biggest show to date.
 Tickets are on sale now.